FestinaAvdiu/Payroll-Master/README.md

 4. **Follow the Prompts**: Enter the number of working days and explore the options!

-## 👫 Contributing
-Got ideas to make this project even cooler?
-Feel free to fork the repository and make a pull request.
-Let's improve this system together! 🌟

-## 📜 License
-...

 ### 👩‍💻 Happy coding!
 May your payroll calculations always be accurate! 😄